 Your local hobby store and/or place of purchase cannot provide warranty support or repair.
-Once assembly, setup or use of the product has been started, you must contact Horizon Hobby, Inc. directly.
+Once assembly, setup or use of the Product has been started, you must contact Horizon directly.
 This will enable Horizon to better answer your questions and service you in the event that you may need any assistance.
+For questions or assistance, please direct your email to productsupport@horizonhobby.com, or call 877.504.0233 toll free to speak to a service technician.